March 6, 2014

 Some experts estimate that it takes four to six years and millions of dollars to get an FDA-approved animal drug from the laboratory to the marketplace.
 Most of the money is spent on conducting studies that prove the drug’s effectiveness in a form acceptable to the Food and Drug Administration, the governing body over both human and animal drug approval.
 The FDA approval process is the most extensive law of its kind in any country.
 All regulations are focused on protecting the end user and providing a safe, effective product.
 In short, the FDA will not allow a company to market a drug as FDA-approved if it has not proven its effectiveness in multiple scientific studies.

-Cuts and wounds are inevitably going to happen to your horse and you want to be as prepared as you can to deal with the event of an injury.
-Download AQHA’s FREE Horse Wound Care report and you’ll learn of all the steps needed in order to take care of your injured horse.
+Cuts and wounds are inevitably going to happen to your horse and you want to be as prepared as you can.
+Download AQHA’s FREE Horse Wound Care report and learn of all the steps needed in order to take care of your injured horse.

 The FDA reviews marketing claims and labeling for approved drugs, so the consumer has a clear understanding of what to expect.
 Check the medication administered to your horse.
 If it’s FDA-approved, it will have a package insert that explains specifically where the drug should be administered, what the dosage should be for a specific species and what condition or disease the drug is supposed to treat.